Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 JTAF is a framework, meaning, it's an opinionated set of tools and steps that allow you to go from YANG models to a Junos Terraform provider.
 With all frameworks, there are some dependencies.

-The tool you'll need to use JTAF is a bash shell and all of this example how-to below is using a shell.
+The tool you'll need to use JTAF is a bash shell.
 If you're on OSX or a Linux user, you're set for success out of the box.
-On Windows you can use WSL to install a Linux flavour like Ubuntu.
+On Windows you can use WSL to install a Linux flavour like Ubuntu and use its bash shell.

 In this document, if you see `$JTAF_PROJECT` you can replace it with the path of the JTAF project on your system or create an environment variable.
-An example of this on my test system is:
+On the author's sytem, this happens to be below:

 ```bash
 export JTAF_PROJECT=/Users/dgee/Documents/GoDev/src/github.com/Juniper/junos-terraform